rajtastic/dmp_maxymiser_service/readme.md

 > This guide sets up servers using Ubuntu 18.04 images but feel free to use whatever you want

+> In production, I assume you'll have a load balancer per service and then run auto-scaling servers behind them to scale the Auth Service/Visitor Service as required

 Ensure you open port 80 to allow requests to your servers:

 > This guide just opens up port 80 for this POC - you should ensure 443 is open too (assuming you run this on a secure server)